htmlfarmer/security/SECURITY_AUDIT_SCRIPT_IDEAS.md

 7.  **Email Spoofing (SPF/DMARC) Checker:** Checks DNS for correct anti-spoofing configurations.
 8.  **WAF Detector:** Identifies if a Web Application Firewall is in place.
 9.  **Broken Link Checker:** Crawls the initial page to find broken links.
+10. **Sensitive Data Exposure Scanner:** Scans publicly accessible JS files and HTML source for patterns that look like API keys, hardcoded secrets, and email addresses.

 ---